 Knowledge of system transfer functions, dynamics and kinematics

-The NXP Sensor Fusion Library for Kinetis (Fusion Library) supports several combinations of sensors.
+The NXP Sensor Fusion Library for Kinetis & LPC MCUs (Fusion Library) supports several combinations of sensors.
 In general, performance improves as more sensors are added to the system.
 The primary function of the library is to compute orientation of a sensor subsystem relative to a global frame of reference.

 Orientation can be expressed in a number of different ways: